MercyMarkus/mercymarkus.com/content/posts/build-a-dotnet-tool-with-c-sharp.md

 Coming from a Python background, switching to C# was daunting.
 The syntax was more verbose, with more filler code.
 Setting up projects was also more involved in comparison to Python.

-Overtime, I've come to appreciate and even understand the language better.
+Over time, I've come to appreciate and even understand the language better.
 I'm starting this series (and hopefully more 😅🤞🏾) as a way to document and share my learnings.
-It started as an attempt to share a new thing I'd learned and grew into an attempt at building something I'd find useful.
+It started as an attempt to share a new thing I'd learned and became an attempt at building something I'd find useful.

-I settled with building a CLI tool aggregator that allows me customize my favorite CLI commands.
-One of things I was most curious about was building a database of my internet speeds over time.
+I settled on building a CLI tool aggregator that allows me to customize my favorite CLI commands.
+One of the things I was most curious about was building a database of my internet speeds over time.

-From here on out, I'll be referring to the CLI tool we'll be building as **"Commander"** and using it from the CLI by typing **cmdr** (I'm shortening this for convenience sake).
+From here on out, I'll be referring to the CLI tool we'll be building as **"Commander"** and using it from the CLI by typing **cmdr** (I'm shortening this for the sake of convenience).

 _**Early disclaimer: Months into writing/building this I discovered that speedtest.net does most of what I wanted commander to do (save for detecting my connection type).
-Figured folks trying to build a dotnet tool might still find this useful.**_
+I figured folks trying to build a DotNet tool might still find this useful.**_

 {{< toc >}}